sap-tutorials/Tutorials/tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

 [ACCORDION-BEGIN [Step 3: ](Connect to SAP HANA Cloud)]

-1. >To complete the tutorials in this mission, an SAP HANA instance is needed.
+1. >To complete the tutorials in the mission, an SAP HANA instance is needed.
 Step 3 and 5 in this tutorial provide two different, free options that can be used to set up an SAP HANA instance.
 Only one of these steps needs to be completed if you currently do not have access to an SAP HANA instance.

     Continue on with this tutorial once you have created an SAP HANA Cloud trial or free tier instance as shown below.